Lapel pins may make your world go round, but how are they made?

 When the details are finalized, a mold is created using separator lines to keep colors from blending.
 The thickness of these separator lines or walls depends on the design of the pin.

-How Cloisonne Lapel Pins are made Video
+How Cloisonne Lapel Pins Are Made

 Most pins are dye-struck; there are five standard types: